Brasilia Presidential Act

-The Brasilia Presidential Act (Acta Presidencial de Brasilia, Ato Presidencial de Brasília), also known as the Fujimori–Mahuad Treaty (Tratado Fujimori–Mahuad), is an international treaty signed in Brasilia by the then President of Ecuador, Jamil Mahuad and then President of Peru, Alberto Fujimori, which effectively put an end to the Ecuadorian–Peruvian territorial dispute.
+The Brasilia Presidential Act (Acta Presidencial de Brasilia, Ato Presidencial de Brasília), also known as the Fujimori–Mahuad Treaty (Tratado Fujimori–Mahuad), is an international treaty signed in Brasília by the then President of Ecuador, Jamil Mahuad and then President of Peru, Alberto Fujimori, which effectively put an end to the Ecuadorian–Peruvian territorial dispute.

 Background

 After the 1941 Ecuadorian–Peruvian War, both countries, with the mediation of the United States, Argentina, Chile and Brazil, signed in Rio de Janeiro the Rio Protocol, that settled the boundary line between Peru and Ecuador.
 During the process of placing the respective milestones, the countries disagreed due to a geographical error in the Cordillera del Cóndor.
 They decided to go to the arbitration of the Brazilian Braz Dias de Aguiar, with which the works continued.
 However, due to the limited knowledge of the region, ambiguous terms such as "divortium aquarum" or "nascent river X" were used, discrepancies reappeared and in 1948, when only 78 kilometers were missing by demarcation, Ecuador suspended the placement of the landmarks and declared the Protocol unenforceable and void in 1960.
 With the dispute still unsolved, both countries went to war again in the 1981 Paquisha War, with the Cenepa War occurring in 1995.